-Departure from approved titles or subject matter will be penalised.
-The penalty applied will increase the greater the departure from the approved title or subject matter is.
 After your thesis subject/title is approved there may need to be changes made before submitting.
-These should be done in consultation with your supervisor and a request to change your thesis title should be emailed to mmes.administrator@ames.ox.ac.uk, with your supervisor copied in for approval.
+These should be done in consultation with your supervisor and a request to change your thesis title should be emailed to Exams Administration team, with your supervisor copied in for approval.
 Changes cannot be made once your thesis is submitted.